privacybydesign/irmamobile/README.md

       git clone --recursive git@github.com:privacybydesign/irmamobile.git

-* If your forgot to inclue `--recursive` in your `git clone`, make sure to init and update the submodules:
+* If your forgot to include `--recursive` in your `git clone`, make sure to init and update the submodules:

       cd irmamobile
       git submodule init